Skip to content

 Stop doing that.

-Now before anyone has a major freak-out, I don’t mean forever (maybe for some things), but just for now.
+We don’t mean forever, but just for now.
 While this applies to most cases we see, for some reason the endurance athletes, specifically runners, seem to think that the world may come to an end if they have to miss a few days or weeks of training.
 As athletes, we know exercise can be a crucial outlet for many people and it’s difficult to break activity habits when it’s something you do every day.
 However, the reality is if you have an injury, it will only heal with a proper recovery period and the right care.

 Of course, our goal here at Hosmer is to get you back to 100% as soon as possible.
 In a lot of cases, most exercises and daily activities can still be done in a limited capacity as you’re healing, but in some cases, the best thing you can do is rest.